rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 A way to reduce unwanted edits is if we had an interface to tell `cargo fmt` to only re-format the parts changed by `cargo fix`.
 The exact interaction for these would have to be carefully considered and may still produce unwanted reformatting.

-At the next level, we could have a [`.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) field
+At the next level, Cargo could have a [`.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) field
 ```
 [fix]
 rustfmt = true
 ```
-If we did this, we may want to run `cargo fmt --check` first, similar to our "VCS dirty" check.
+If we did this, we may want to have Cargo run `cargo fmt --check` first, similar to our "VCS dirty" check.

 At a minimum, `cargo fix` could recommend running `cargo fmt` if changes were made.